 The last lap of the 12.5 mile course was the most difficult; I was chilled to the bone wearing only a long sleeve polyester shirt (soaked) under a veil of a windbreaker (more soaked) and running shorts in 45 degree, rainy weather.
 My feet had over 8 hours on them.
 To further my physical deterioration, I attempted to dry off at the last aid station and wiped all the BodyGlide off of my nipples.
-They chaffed raw without the aid.
+They chaffed raw.

 While my clothing choices left much to desire, I finished in 10 hours 41 minutes and 26 seconds, a time burned in my mind.
 That’s about a 12:49/mile pace.
 In other words, physically I was decently prepared.
 Additionally, I felt mentally prepared for the race.
 I didn’t get frustrated or upset, I had positive thoughts the entire time, and I finished with a smile and a deep breath of relief.

 Now, in early July, with only weeks to the most physically demanding challenge of my life, I feel similar to what I felt before the Umstead 50.
 Only this time, I’ll repeat the distance back to back at the Burning River 100 in Cleveland, Ohio.